 Step 3.
 Once you perform the above action on Windows 11/10, it will open the “Optimize Drives” window.

-If you are using SSD (Solid State Drive), you do not need to perform the defragmentation on your Windows PC.
-Even if in current status you see OK, then defragmentation is not recommended.
+If you are using an SSD (Solid State Drive), you do not need to perform the defragmentation on your Windows PC.
+Even if the current status is OK, defragmentation is not recommended.

-If your PC uses HDD, it is recommended to defrag it at least once a week.
+If your PC uses an HDD, it is recommended to defrag it at least once a week.

 Those preferring to use a freeware tool to defrag the HDD can download any of the following programs:-